astriaorg/astria/README.md

 ## Build

-To build the relevant Astria binaries, you will need [Rust](https://www.rust-lang.org/tools/install) and [Buf](https://buf.build/docs/installation/) installed.
+To build the relevant Astria binaries, you only need [Rust](https://www.rust-lang.org/tools/install) installed.

 Then:
 ```sh